 But she quickly realized that soccer wasn’t enough.
 These kids – many of them teenagers – couldn’t read or write.
 Neither could their parents.

 So she quit her job and started Fugees Academy.
-She found her purpose – giving these kids an education.
+She found her purpose in life – giving these kids an education.

 The vision expands